moliver28/research-handbook/content/handbook/product/product-processes/_index.md

 If you do want to create a wireframe,you can get access to Figma by submitting an [access request](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/issues/new).
 If you are struggling for inspiration, you can also paste screenshots of similar features in other products.

-### Feature templates

-We have 3 templates PMs can leverage to create issues for features:

-1. [Basic proposal](https://gitlab.com/gitlab-org/gitlab/-/blob/master/.gitlab/issue_templates/Feature%20Proposal%20-%20basic.md) for minor tasks or technical details for tracking larger issues.
-1. [Lean feature proposal](https://gitlab.com/gitlab-org/gitlab/-/blob/master/.gitlab/issue_templates/Feature%20Proposal%20-%20lean.md) and for all feature enhancements that will get proposals and potentially become release post items.
-1. [Feature proposal](https://gitlab.com/gitlab-org/gitlab/-/blob/master/.gitlab/issue_templates/Feature%20proposal%20-%20detailed.md) for large new features that may require more information or details and will become release post items.

-The goal of these different templates is to provide an efficient way of creating new issues and improve cross team collaboration.
-When appropriate, these templates may be leveraged for creating epic descriptions as well.

 ### Epics